Get started

 Configure apps with multi-tenant IP space

-Some apps use Content Delivery Networks (CDNs) or shared IP space for serving static assets (for example, *.static.example.com or *.assets.acme.com).
+Some apps use content delivery networks (CDNs) or shared IP space to serve static assets (for example, *.static.example.com or *.assets.acme.com).

-Publishing these routes to your app connectors might also force unrelated traffic (such as traffic to other content on those same public IPs) through your app connectors.
-As a side effect, this can cause higher-than-expected bandwidth through those connectors for sites unrelated to the target app.
+Publishing these routes to your app connectors might allow unrelated traffic.
+It could include traffic to other content on those same public IP addresses through your app connectors.
+As a side effect, this can cause high bandwidth through those connectors for sites unrelated to the target app.

-We recommend not forcing CDN and multi-tenant content through the app connector, where possible.
+We recommend avoiding forcing CDN and multi-tenant content through the app connector.

 Connect large SaaS services